Animals can help us understand how the market dictates movement, up or down.

 In years past many financial terms have used animals as a synonym such as a duck which meant floating along without any direction and doing nothing except quacking.

 Or a fish which meant to take a chance and buy any stock that looked reasonable regardless of any specific goal.
 Over time, we have three animal terms as surviving topics.

-- Bear: The word normally associated with a bear market is pessimism, in other words a feeling that the market will go down or may stay down.
-Investors fearing a down market are negative to investing or like a bear, they go to sleep and do not invest.
-Many short term investors often confuse a bear market with a correction, a market correction is usually a shorter time period such as 1-3 months.
+- Bear: The word normally associated with a bear market is pessimism, in other words, a feeling that the market will go down or may stay down.
+Investors were fearing a down market are negative to investing, or like a bear, they go to sleep and do not invest.
+Many short term investors often confuse a bear market with a correction, and a market correction is usually a shorter time period such as 1-3 months.

 The best approach to investing might be to have your goals evaluated and your investments redirected to an allocation that makes sense over the long run.

 There is an old saying about investing in the stock market: “the bulls make money, the bears make money, but the pigs get slaughtered.”

 Investing for specific goals is a solid approach, as you edge closer to your anticipated goal, many smart investors begin the move towards safety.
 Annuities can be a solid choice for you when it becomes your turn to run to safety.